-With Americans facing a record $1.34 trillion in combined student loan balances, many borrowers are on the hunt for ways to ease their debt burden.
-One option you may have seen is being called the Obama Student Loan Forgiveness Plan, which according to some websites, is a way for some borrowers to escape their debt for a small fee.
+With Americans facing over $1.6 trillion in combined student loan balances, many borrowers are on the hunt for ways to ease their debt burden.
+One option you may have seen was called the Obama Student Loan Forgiveness Plan, which according to some websites, was a way for some borrowers to escape their debt for a small fee.

-Here are some answers to your burning questions on student loan forgiveness, so you don’t get sucked in by the cons:
+Here are some answers to your burning questions on student loan forgiveness, so you can get a better idea of how the program works:

 Sound too good to be true?
-It is—at least for now.
+It was.
 The bill never made it out of committee.